Want to enjoy some of the best snorkeling in Hawaii? Keep scrolling for some amazing Hawaii snorkeling tips and hacks for your next Hawaii vacation!

 You also do not want to stand on the coral or even hit it with your fin, as it can damage the coral and all the animals living in it.

-Coral can be sharp and cause injuries to you so it is a good idea to look from a distance.
+The coral reef can be sharp and cause injuries to you, so it is a good idea to look from a distance as you are out on the ocean on any of the Hawaiian islands.

 13. Set yourself up for success by having floaties and knowing your ability